leanprover-community/mathlib-nursery/README.md

 That's it!

-We'll gladly accept bad proofs and incomplete theories.
+We will gladly accept “bad” proofs and incomplete theories.
 But some people rely on `mathlib-nursery` in their projects, so we don't want to burden them with broken builds and `sorry` warnings.

-If you do have a work-in-progress project that doesn't meet these requirements, we recommend you create a repository for it.
+If you do have a work-in-progress project that doesn't meet these requirements, we recommend creating a repository for it.
 When it's ready, feel free to contribute it to `mathlib-nursery`.

-Note that an implication of our contribution policy is that the `mathlib-nursery` could undergo significant changes from one commit to the next.
+Note that an implication of our contribution policy is that `mathlib-nursery` could undergo significant changes from one commit to the next.
 If you do depend on it, you should stick to the `git` revision that works for you.

 ---